Tewin's Environment

 Tewin grew up around the river Mimram, which still flows through Tewin.
 This is fed by many springs in Tewin, and is a rare chalk stream.
 This river, and the wildlife it supports is vulnerable - see the Friends of the River Mimram Facebook page and The Mimram on Walsworthblog for more information.

-Tewin borders Panshanger Park, this is gradually being opened to the public.
-You can now walk the Oak Trail, and see the Broadwater, the Great Oak, the Orangery and the location of Panshanger House, with its views across the Repton historic landscape. - see The Friends of Panshanger Park website for more information.
+Tewin borders Panshanger Park, which is gradually being opened to the public.
+You can now walk the Oak Trail, and see the Broadwater, the Great Oak, the Orangery and the location of Panshanger House, with its views across the Repton historic landscape.
+The park is owned by Tarmac, who have finished extracting the gravel, do visit their Panshanger Park website to find out more about the park.
+See also The Friends of Panshanger Park Facebook page.
+Friends of Panshanger Park have long campaigned for the full re-opening of the park.